-A Ni-Cr alloy known for its corrosion resistance and high temperature stability
+A Ni-Cr alloy known for its high temperature stability & corrosion resistance

 - Good corrosion resistance at elevated temperatures

 - High strength material with excellent toughness at elevated temperatures

 - Inconel grades: 600, 601, 625, 686, 718, 725, X750

 - In-depth insight on Alloy 625 and Alloy 718